ihp-lab/Face-LLaVA/README.md

 ## ⚖️ License

 This codebase is distributed under the USC Research license.
 See [LICENSE.rst](LICENSE.rst) for more details.
-This repo uses parts of code from the [VideoLLaVA](https://github.com/PKU-YuanGroup/Video-LLaVA) repo and we inherit their license for those.
+This repo uses parts of code from the [VideoLLaVA](https://github.com/PKU-YuanGroup/Video-LLaVA) repo and our codebase inherit their license for those.

 ## 🙌 Credits